-Which of these two forms arises is subtle, since it depends on where the slice appears within an expression.
+Whether one or the other arises depends on where the slice appears within an expression.

-The difference is central to implementing mutations correctly, as they're only possible when the slice is a view.
-If a slice is instead a copy, the parent object and the slice become entirely independent entities, so that modifications to the slice have no impact on the original object.
+The difference is central to implementing mutations correctly, as such operations are only possible when working with a view.
+If a slice is instead a copy, the parent object and the slice become entirely independent entities.
+Therefore, modifications to the slice have no impact on the original object.

 Because of its broad significance, we'll examine the topic of copies and views independently of mutations.
 In particular, we'll identify how slices behave in different cases.
 Moreover, we'll explain how to instruct Julia to treat slices as views or copies.

-The behavior of slices in assignments varies depending on their position within the expression.
+Slices in assignments behave differently depending on their position within the expression.
 Specifically, slices on the left-hand (LHS) side of = act as views.
 In this role, slices directly reference the original elements, enabling mutation of the parent object.
 In contrast, slices on the right-hand side (RHS) of = create a copy.
 Since copies point to a new object in memory, any modification to the slice won't affect the original object.

 The following code snippet demonstrates these contrasting behaviors.